starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 > After adding the udev rule
 >
 > Unplug and replug your device.
 The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
 Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select the device(s) that has `Virpil Controls` in the name, and click the Disable button.

+## ThrustMaster Devices

+{: .tip }
+> HIDRAW removes the 79 button limit and may provide better device support.
+To enable hidraw access to your ThrustMaster devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
+> ```
+> # Set the "uaccess" tag for raw HID access for ThrustMaster Devices in wine
+> KERNEL=="hidraw*", ATTRS{idVendor}=="044f", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
+> ```

+{: .important-title }
+> After adding the udev rule
+>
+> Unplug and replug your device.
+The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
+Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings)

 ## Thrustmaster T-16000